Denneya/linear_regression_industry_finance/README.md

 ## Final Comments 💤
 Hopefully you made it to this point.
 As mentioned earlier, this was my first ever linear regression model.
 If you have any comments or feedback, feel free to reach out!
+Thank you for reading!

+© Denneya Muscat, 2022

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/denneyamuscat)[![INSTAGRAM](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/denneyam/)